fhiso/legacy-format/data-model.md

             -   `[FamilyEvent]`
             -   `[IndividualAttribute]`

-These types are have no tag and cannot be directly instantiated;
-they serve only as abstract supertypes for other data types.
+These types serve only as abstract supertypes for other data types.

 ### TopLevel   {#TopLevel}